When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Sky Stream interface on Sky Glass TV

-The Stream Puck uses exactly the same interface as Sky Glass, which is a redesign of what you get with Sky Q. Sky calls it Entertainment OS, but you’ll never come across this in use.
-Some modifications have been made from the original iteration of Glass – for example, a Continue watching rail of shows now replaces a Play now section which aggregated content, but this didn’t seem to resonate with users.
+The Sky Stream puck uses exactly the same interface as Sky Glass, which is a redesign of what you get with Sky Q. Sky calls it Entertainment OS, but you’ll never come across this in use.
+Some modifications have been made from the original iteration of Glass.
+For example, a Continue watching rail of shows now replaces a Play now section which aggregated content, but this didn’t seem to resonate with users.

-There’s still a guide to access live TV, but the focus is more on recommendations, which should get better the more you use it.
+There’s still a guide to access live TV should you wish.
+But the focus is more on recommendations, which should get better the more you use it.
 Instead of recordings you get a Playlist, which is where you save all the stuff you want to watch.
 You can also jump into specific apps, such as Netflix, Disney+, BBC iPlayer et al. Sadly, for fans of indie cinema and the works of Vincent Cassel, Mubi is not supported on Sky devices.

-But it’s Playlist that’s the powerful bit, and after a long wait you can now create playlists for different members of the family via a software update.
+It’s Playlist that’s the powerful bit.
+You can now create playlists for different members of the family, which you couldn’t originally.
 The Personalised Playlist feature allows up to five family members to record the shows only they want to watch.
-In the update also comes a cast and crew rails feature that allows you to see other TV shows and movies a star has appeared in.
+There’s also a cast and crew rail that enables you to see other TV shows and movies a star has appeared in.